VegaAbsolute/IotVegaNotifier/README.md

 - Restart the application  IotVegaNotifier `pm2 restart 0`

-To exit the console, press CTRL+B
+To exit the console, press CTRL+D

 ## Self-build docker